supun007/draw-image-outline/README.md

-Creately Challange - Find outline of shape
+# Creately Challange - Find outlines of shape
 For a given image (transparent or white back ground) to find out the outline of the visible edges is little tricky since each and every pixel have to be assess to get a smooth results.

 Best solution